 - How to use a Stop & Body Block.

 - How to recognize what your dog’s learning needs are.
-If you have said “my dog is stubborn” or “my dog isn’t food motivated” or other reason your dog may be difficult to train, you will learn how to solve those puzzles to promote great training experiences.
+If you have said “my dog is stubborn” or “my dog isn’t food motivated” or other reasons your dog may be difficult to train, you will learn how to solve those puzzles to promote great training experiences.

 - How to teach a physical gesture for a cue and how to teach a verbal cue.